vmware-tanzu/vm-operator/docs/tutorials/deploy-vm/cloudinit.md

-# Deploying a VM
+# Deploy a VM With Cloud-Init

-Be our guest, be our guest...

----

-## Overview

 This page reviews the different components, workflows, and decisions related to deploying a VM with VM Operator: